 opportunity to develop the theme of Monday's collective worship in line with the age and needs of children in their particular class and in a more intimate setting.
 Children are encouraged to share their reflections in the Class Worship Book.
 The Parish Priest and Parish Reader also join us for Class Worship and visit a different class each week.

-Thursday Whole school worship.
-This is led by either the Parish Priest, the
+Thursday Whole school worship and celebration assembly.
+This is led by the classes and will celebrate the class and individual achievements within these classes.